odoo/documentation/content/administration/maintain/azure_oauth.rst

 ---------------

 The :guilabel:`API permissions` should be set next.
-Odoo will need specific API permissions to be able to read (IMAP) and send (IMAP) emails in the Microsoft 365 setup.
+Odoo will need specific API permissions to be able to read (IMAP) and send (SMTP) emails in the Microsoft 365 setup.
 First, click the :guilabel:`API permissions` link, located in the left menu bar.
 Next, click on the :guilabel:`(+) Add a Permission` button and select :guilabel:`Microsoft Graph` under :guilabel:`Commonly Used Microsoft APIs`.
 After, select the :guilabel:`Delegated Permissions` option.